 4. Which red box on the performance continuum graphic above illustrates students who are just barely described by the Level 3 Proficient PLD?

+Mark only one oval.

+◯ Box A

-Box A Box B Box C
+◯ Box B

-Which red box on the performance continuum graphic above illustrates students who are just barely described by the Level 2 Basic PLD?
+5. Which red box on the performance continuum graphic above illustrates students who are just barely described by the Level 2 Basic PLD?

+Mark only one oval.

+Box A